We can’t wait another day

 We can’t wait another day.

-There are more empty houses than homeless people in San Francisco.
+There are more empty houses than homeless people in the Bay Area.

 San Francisco, CA – On May 1st two homeless women moved into an investment property that sat vacant for years and turned it into a home.
 But police forced Couper Orona and Jess Gonzalez to leave their new home just hours after they moved in, despite an outpouring of support from community members and some of their new neighbors.